FelixHohne/phylo-lib/README.md

 - Construct rooted phylogenetic trees from DNA sequences using Needleman-Wunsch and UPGMA
 - Output the constructed phylogenetic trees in the form of XML-format files to support compatibility with other biocomputational programs

 ___

-### Installation Instructions

-1. Ensure that a modern version of OCaml is installed.
-This library was written using OCaml 4.09.0 and has no further dependencies.
-2. Clone this repository
-3. In the folder containing this respitory, run make in the command line
-4. UTop will compile the required modules and the functionality of this library will then be available.
-___
 ### Simple Examples
 **Running the XML Parser:** Parse an amphibian species phyloXML file found in the Phylo folder